 better at it to the point where someone would make a useful home robot with an arm on it.

-Automation is the New Robotics: As you can see from the commercials, a lot of the more sophisticated robots of the 1980s were doing tasks that we’d now classify as home automation.
+Automation Is the New Robotics: As you can see from the commercials, a lot of the more sophisticated robots of the 1980s were doing tasks that we’d now classify as home automation.
 This includes things like turning lights on and off, home monitoring, accessing information over the Internet, and so on.
 Today, robots can’t rely on tasks like that to distinguish themselves, because we do it through our phones, or through smart speakers.
 This brings up the question of what you decide to call a “robot,” but it’s pretty clear that modern social home robots are still looking for a useful niche for themselves.

 Even after 35 years.

-The 8th annual Robot Film Festival is this Saturday, July 14, at McMenamins Mission Theater in Portland, Oregon.
+The eighth annual Robot Film Festival is this Saturday, July 14, at McMenamins Mission Theater in Portland, Ore.
 In addition to films, there will be performances by both humans and robots, drinks, food, and more drinks.
 All ages are welcome, and you can buy tickets here.
 Or, you can find me on Twitter, and I may be able to toss a guest pass or two your way.